 The preparation of a proposal, after preliminary institutional approval of the project, is the responsibility of the staff member or members initiating the project.
 Normally, the individual with primary responsibility for drafting the proposal will be the person designated as supervisor or director of the project if the grant should be obtained.
-Proposals must be prepared following the guidelines of the "Grants Handbook, 1983" or any current revised version of this document.
-(Note: All information from the "Grants Handbook 1983" is available at http://research.atu.edu.)
+Resources to assist in preparing a grant proposal are available at http://research.atu.edu/grantsmanship.htm.

 When a proposal is in final form, it will be submitted for review and final approval by the appropriate Department Head, School Dean, and Vice President for Academic Affairs.
 The proposal is submitted to the contracting officer for the University (Vice President for Administration and Finance) for approval of the budget.
-After approval by the Vice President for Administration and Finance, the proposal is forwarded to the Vice President for Academic Affairs, and the President for approval.
+After approval by the Vice President for Administration and Finance, the proposal is forwarded to the Vice President for Academic Affairs and the President for approval.
 Appropriate forms for securing signatures are available in the Office of Academic Affairs.